wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 _For information on how to build the complete wikispeech server with Docker, please see the [wikispeech_compose](https://github.com/stts-se/wikispeech_compose/) repository._

+_For information on how to install pronlex for standalone use (without Docker), see the [install](https://github.com/stts-se/pronlex/tree/master/install) folder_

 ## Docker installation

 The `<DOCKERTAG>` variable represents the name of the Docker installation image.